levizimmerman/fe3-assessment-2/readme.md

   return values;
 }
 ```
 4. Good job!
-You are still reading this `readme.md`, have a :banana: to keep you focus up.
-Also the data is now cleaned, transform and ready for loading into d3.
+You are still reading this `readme.md`, have a :banana: to keep your focus up.
+Also the data is now cleaned, transformed and ready for loading into d3.

 ### Displaying data
 I will not go in depth for this part, most of the code patterns used are common within D3 environment.
-Also [`index.js`][indexjs] is well commented and coded so it "should" explain itself.
+Also [`index.js`][indexjs] is well commented so it "should" explain itself.
 What I will do is shortlist the most important components:
 #### 1. BarGroup
 Contains two bars, `werkzame personen` and `vestigingen met wp`, for each ID and the selected year.
 The `transform` attribute is the position on the xAxis.
 ```html